 One way to help put patient minds at ease is to reinforce the sanitary measures you are taking to protect them from risk of exposure.
 Having the patient witness you cleaning the mammography unit goes a long way in reassuring patients you are doing everything you can to keep them safe.

 Another way is the use of a disposable protective coverlet on the receptor plate.
-In a recent survey, women responded that the use of protective coverlet would make them feel more comfortable about getting their mammogram.
+In a recent survey, customers shard that that the use of protective coverlets during their exam seemed to help women feel more comfortable about getting their mammogram.

 Bella Blankets® is a single-use disposable protective coverlet that acts as an added layer of sanitary protection for each patient.